kathrynlhull/Spatial_Ecology_in_R_2025/RExam_Sept7_26/KHULL_RExam.md

 wb_1985_subset <- wb_1985[[c(4, 3, 2)]] # Creates a raster image subset for 1985 selecting Landsat 5 bands, NIR=B4, Red=B3, Green=B2
 wb_1985c <- im.classify(wb_1985_subset, num_clusters=3) # Used to classify image into 3 land cover classes
 ````
 Class clustering is randomly assigned each time this code is run.
-To allow for time series land cover classification comparison, classes were manually assigned as follows: Forest=1 (represents coniferous forest); Meadow=2 (represents natural open meadows and regenerating cutblocks); River/Human Bareground =3 (includes new cutblocks, roadways, and gravel riverbeds).
+To allow for time series land cover classification comparison, classes were manually assigned as follows: **Forest=1** (represents coniferous forest that display as shades of grey and black in False Colour); **Meadow=2** (represents natural open meadows and regenerating cutblocks, including herbaceous and broadleaf deciduous vegetation that display in shades of red in False Colour); **River/Human Bareground =3**(includes new cutblocks, roadways, and natural rock surfaces/ gravel riverbeds that display as cyan shades in False Colour).

+> [!NOTE]
+> ***These classes have to be manually set each time the code is rerun***</ins>.

 Example R coding to set class numbering assignment, with numbers in [] varying based on random im.classify() function above:
 ````r